CASFRI/CASFRI/docs/specifications/README.md

 Prepared by: John A. Cosco, Chief Inventory Forester, February 2011

-Revised by: The CASFRI Project Team, February 03, 2020
+Revised by: The CASFRI Project Team, March 31, 2021

 ## Table of contents
 <a href="#Intro">Introduction</a>